 - Click on New incognito Window

-Open a Chrome Incognito Window using the Keyboard
+Open a Chrome Incognito Window using Keyboard Shortcut

 - Open the Chrome browser

 - Open the Chrome browser app.
-If you don’t already have it installed, Here are the links for the Apple iOS and Android versions.
+If you don’t already have it installed, the links for the Apple iOS and Android versions are here.

 - Open the Chrome app